Hermanya/m/README.md

 ###Features

 - models with defined ids are singletons
-- once id for the *current* model is defined (ex. on fetch), the model will be tied to the model with same id, if it's defined
+- once id changes (ex. *current* user is fetched) the model will be tied to an existing model with same id
 - collections also point to singleton models, thus sync is free
 - sort of type validation
-- adaptation to other framework's model is posible
+- adaptation to other (than backbone) framework's models is possible

 ###How to Use